-The Women's Studies Program is pleased to be a part of the GLBTQ History (Awareness) Month of October, a month-long annual international and national observance of Gay, Lesbian, Bisexual, Transgender, Queer history, and the history of the gay rights and related civil rights movements.
+The Women's & Gender Studies is pleased to be a part of the GLBTQ History (Awareness) Month of October, a month-long annual international and national observance of Gay, Lesbian, Bisexual, Transgender, Queer history, and the history of the gay rights and related civil rights movements.
 October was chosen because of the recognized National Coming Out Day already established as a widely known event on October 11.
 In addition, October commemorated the first march on Washington by GLBTQ people in 1979.
 More

 WEEK WITHOUT VIOLENCE

 "Week Without Violence" is an annual worldwide campaign that takes place in the third week of October to encourage communities to think and act towards a world without violence.
 The YWCA Week Without Violence was launched in 1995 and has grown from a grassroots initiative into a global movement with women, men and children participating in events in over 20 countries.
 YWCA is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
 More

 In 1984, The First All-University Conference on the Advancement of Women in Academia was held.
 This conference occurs each Spring on the campus of Texas Tech University.
 A local, state and national call for papers is sent out each year to help promote academic research.
 Over the year's the theme of the conference has merged with present day discourse of examining the cultural and social construction of gender, exploring the history, experiences and contributions of women to society, and studying the influences of gender on the lives of women and men.
 Friday | April 13, 2012 More